School of Life

 Our School of Life linen-bound notebooks were designed to accommodate ideas, aspirations and worries in the therapeutic activity of writing down your thoughts.

-Writing helps – as do diagrams, charts, lists, under-linings, spidery connecting arrows and pages of liberating crossings out.
+Writing helps.
+As do diagrams, charts, lists, under-linings, spidery connecting arrows and pages of liberating crossings out.
 Our minds get in the mood at surprising moments.
-A thought falls into shape as you’re boarding a plane; a new angle strikes you while waiting for a friend in a bar; stuck in traffic a connection dawns on you and you feel compelled to reach for the journal before the lights change.
-Our projects are a chance to externalise what’s good inside us: things like creativity, rigour, wit, elegance – things developing in us that not everyone can see yet.
+A thought falls into shape as you're boarding a plane; a new angle strikes you while waiting for a friend in a bar; stuck in traffic a connection dawns on you and you feel compelled to reach for the journal before the lights change.
+Our projects are a chance to externalise what's good inside us: things like creativity, rigour, wit, elegance, the things developing in us that not everyone can see yet.
 A project is a statement of faith in the possibilities of our own growth.

 A5 linen bound and dot grid 100 gsm Munken paper printed.